Kubernetes

 mkdir rauthy && cd rauthy

-Create the config file, paste the reference config and adjust it to your needs.
+Create the config file, paste the Reference Config and adjust it to your needs.
+We are putting

 metadata: